 Drivers Already on the Carriageway

 If already driving on the carriageway, remain observant for road signs warning you that traffic may be entering the carriageway ahead via a slip road.
 In this instance, you may need to slow down to allow traffic to enter the carriageway or move over into an overtaking lane if safe to do so.
 For further information on laws and how to use dual carriageways and motorways, see:

-Another situation where you’ll likely find yourself merging into traffic is when a dual carriageway ends.
+Another situation where you’ll likely find yourself merging into traffic is when a dual carriageway ends, where two lanes become one.
 As the role of the driver in the right-hand overtaking lane:

 - Remain observant for road signs, in this instance the red triangle warning that the road ahead is merging.